-- Ban on all cruise ships in Port Victoria until end of 2021. - On 15th September 2020, Seychelles adopted a new technology called Travizory technology to facilitate the collection and analysis of travellers documentation that will ensure re- opening of the borders in the safest manner.
-Among other features, the technology allows: - (i) Seychelles health authorities to collect in advance identity and health information directly from the traveller via the easy-to-use web version and mobile apps. - (ii) Authorities to run rapid and efficient vetting procedures to minimize COVID-19 risks and other security risks. - (iii) Travellers to apply from their mobile phone via Android or iOS apps or on the web in about five minutes. - (iv) Travelers to receive a clear response on their eligibility to travel in the form of a secure barcode, also available as a wallet pass, which they can present at check-in and boarding.
-With the use of the technology travelers will be required to pay a fee of US\$50 under normal conditions or US\$150 for emergency and late submissions. - On 14th September 2020, Seychelles introduced a new public health order that makes wearing a mask mandatory as follows: - (i) when using public transport (which includes buses, ferries, taxis and other means of transportation) and in places where sufficient distancing is not possible. - (ii) in all indoor places where a one-metre physical distancing cannot be maintained as well as outdoor places like sports venues, markets and bus terminals. - (iii) in places such as financial institutions, customer service centres, retail shops or outlets, funeral places, meeting rooms and cinemas. - International Airport opened on 1st August 2020 to commercial passenger flights from low and medium risk level COVID-19 countries.
-Process guided by the national framework for the integrated management of reopening of Seychelles borders which has a criteria for classifying countries into low, medium and high risk. - Application for international flights carrying passengers to be made to Public Health Commissioner (PHC). - A standard form (application for entry into Seychelles by air and sea) available on DoH website to be completed and submitted. - Applications to be processed on a case by case basis as per Public Health Order - All child-minding and day-care services, all post-secondary institutions including A-Levels, Guy Morel Institute and the University of Seychelles Primary and Secondary Schools will reopen reopened in May 2020. - Improvement of handling capacity of quarantine and treatment facilities, including the finalization of a programme to receive additional human resource support if necessary.

-- Additional \$3.6 million provided to health sector through national budget amendments. - Seychelles secured an African Development Bank (AfDB) loan of US\$10 million to support the Government's COVID-19 response programme. - All restrictions on the movement of people removed. - Religious services, including funeral services, have resumed following quidance from the Department of Health. - All shops able to stay open until 8 pm in the evening. - The majority of services and businesses reopened.
+- Travelers to apply from their mobile phone via Android or iOS apps or on the web in about five minutes. - d.
+Travelers to receive a clear response on their eligibility to travel in the form of a secure barcode, also available as a wallet pass, which they can present at check-in and boarding.
+With the use of the technology travelers will be required to pay a fee of US\$50 under normal conditions or US\$150 for emergency and late submissions. - On 14th September 2020, Seychelles introduced a new public health order that makes wearing a mask mandatory as follows: - when using public transport (which includes buses, ferries, taxis and other means of transportation) and in places where sufficient distancing is not possible. - in all indoor places where a one-metre physical distancing cannot be maintained as well as outdoor places like sports venues, markets and bus terminals. - in places such as financial institutions, customer service centres, retail shops or outlets, funeral places, meeting rooms and cinemas. - International Airport opened on 1st August 2020 to commercial passenger flights from low and medium risk level COVID-19 countries.
+Process guided by the national framework for the integrated management of reopening of Seychelles borders which has a criteria for classifying countries into low, medium and high risk. - Application for international flights carrying passengers to be made to Public Health Commissioner (PHC). - A standard form (application for entry into Seychelles by air and sea) available on DoH website to be completed and submitted. - Applications to be processed on a case by case basis as per Public Health Order - All child-minding and day-care services, all post-secondary institutions including A-Levels, Guy Morel Institute and the University of Seychelles Primary and Secondary Schools will reopen reopened in May 2020. - Improvement of handling capacity of quarantine and treatment facilities, including the finalization of a programme to receive additional human resource support if necessary. - Additional \$3.6 million provided to health sector through national budget amendments. - Seychelles secured an African Development Bank (AfDB) loan of US\$10 million to support the Government's COVID-19 response programme. - All restrictions on the movement of people removed. - Religious services, including funeral services, have resumed following guidance from the Department of Health. - All shops able to stay open until 8 pm in the evening. - The majority of services and businesses reopened.
 Construction companies have resumed their work as per guidance issued by the Department of Health - Conduct of funeral procedures at the cemetery under strict guidelines as set out by the Department of Health. - Government issued new Seychelles Safety Travel Guidelines - Gymnasiums and fitness facilities opened - Sporting activities have resumed, following guidance from the Department of Health. - Leisure boats and yachts able to enter Seychelles territory, respecting any guidance from the Department of Health.